zwcloud/CairoSharp/README.md

   Version 2.6
   [COPYING Info](https://github.com/zwcloud/CairoSharp/blob/master/Native/freetype/docs/LICENSE.TXT)

-These libraries will be updated if new verisons are released.<br/>
+These libraries will be updated if new verisons are released.
-Last update date of these Native libraries: 2017-07-16
+Last update date of these Native libraries: 2018-04-11